alexdunn/aalgocpp/README.md

 - Install cmake with `brew install cmake`
 - From the repository's root directory: `./build.sh`
 - The output binary will be at build/algorithmscpp

-You can clean the build products with `bii clean`

 ## Test
 Because this is simply a collection of algorithm implementations, executing the main binary `bin/algorithmscpp` will execute all the unit tests, presenting the results as it goes.